-Crystal Beach/Bay Beach West end of Erie Road, Crystal Beach, west end of Greater Fort Erie
+Bay Beach (Crystal Beach) West end of Erie Road, Crystal Beach, west end of Greater Fort Erie

 The combined Crystal-Bay Beach is the jewel in the crown of Fort Erie's Beaches.
 Sometimes referred to as "Canada's South Coast", it is a wide stretch 1000 feet long of soft sand.
 Sparkling clear water slopes gradually on a pure sand base.
-The pastel coloured cottages above the sea wall, bright umbrellas and huge crowds on a good day give the feeling of The Riviera.
-In the distance is a view of the old pier that existed when Crystal Beach had an amusement park.
-There are two entrances - main entrance at west end, and a footpath off Erie Road at Ashwood Road at the east end and an entrance off the parking lot at the west end.
-Washrooms, outdoor snack bar and beach vendors.
-Free admission, paid parking lot, free parking available nearby.
+There are two entrances - main entrance at west end, and a footpath off Erie Road at Ashwood Avenue at the east end.
+Washrooms, change rooms, pavilion.
 Security guards at entrances check for alcohol and glass.
 Please observe new rules and regulations posted at beach.

 Waverly Beach Foot of Helena St., south end Fort Erie

 This is a fair sized beach with a pleasant tree shaded park and benches.
-The beach is bordered by a breakwater on one side and wall from old ruins on the other so tends to collect seaweed.
+The beach is bordered by a breakwater on one side and wall from old ruins on the other so tends to collect algae.
 The sand bottom is interspersed with rocks.
 Although not ideally suited to swimming, this is a lovely place to come for a picnic and stroll.
 A concrete promenade runs along the shoreline where one may see interesting ruins from an old amusement park known as Erie Beach Amusement Park.
 Parking lot (free) and public washrooms.
 Note - there is no Niagara water monitoring at this beach.

 Waverly Beach Park